The Platonists

 Philosophically, Plutarch was a committed Platonist who maintained the transcendence of the Forms, the immortality of the soul, divine providence, and the reality of an intelligible world beyond the senses.
 He was also a persistent critic of the Stoics and Epicureans, devoting multiple treatises to attacking their doctrines: On Stoic Self-Contradictions, Against Colotes (the Epicurean), On Common Conceptions Against the Stoics, and That Epicurus Actually Makes a Pleasant Life Impossible, among others.
 His philosophical polemics are valuable both for the arguments they contain and for the Stoic and Epicurean material they preserve.

-Plutrach's most original philosophical contribution concerns the problem of evil and the nature of the World Soul.
+Plutarch's most original philosophical contribution concerns the problem of evil and the nature of the World Soul.
 In his interpretation of Plato's Timaeus (developed in On the Generation of the Soul in the Timaeus and On Isis and Osiris), Plutarch argued that the World Soul has two aspects: a rational aspect that orders the cosmos according to the Good, and an irrational aspect — a pre-cosmic 'evil soul' or disorderly motion — that is the source of evil, disorder, and resistance to reason.
 This dualist interpretation of Plato's cosmology was controversial: most Platonists (including the later Neoplatonists) denied that Plato posited a positive principle of evil, preferring to explain evil as mere privation of good.
 Plutarch's dualism, influenced by his interest in Persian religion (Zoroastrian Ahura Mazda vs. Ahriman), represents one of the most distinctive positions in Middle Platonism.

-Plutrach was also a priest of Apollo at Delphi for the last thirty years of his life, and several of his dialogues (On the E at Delphi, On the Decline of Oracles, On the Pythian Oracle) explore the relationship between philosophy and traditional religion.
+Plutarch was also a priest of Apollo at Delphi for the last thirty years of his life, and several of his dialogues (On the E at Delphi, On the Decline of Oracles, On the Pythian Oracle) explore the relationship between philosophy and traditional religion.
 He held that the gods are real, that they communicate with humans through oracles and daimones, and that traditional religious practices — properly understood through philosophical interpretation — contain genuine wisdom.
 This integration of philosophy and religion — the idea that Platonic metaphysics provides the theoretical framework for understanding traditional piety — became characteristic of later Platonism and Neoplatonism.

 His demonology was elaborate and influential.
 Following Xenocrates, Plutarch distinguished between gods, daimones, and humans, assigning the daimones responsibility for the more troubling aspects of traditional religion (violent myths, frightening oracles, disturbing rituals).
 The daimones are intermediate beings — some formerly human souls, others permanent inhabitants of the sublunary realm — who mediate between the divine and human worlds.
 This framework allowed Plutarch to defend traditional religion philosophically while acknowledging its darker elements.